70 amazing facts about Robert Munsch

 66. His favourite TV show is Elementary.¹

-67. His book Get Out of Bed! inspired a Fall Fair parade float in Tavistock, Ontario.
-On the float, the girl who the book was based on lay in bed while Robert Munsch read to her.
+67. His book Get Out of Bed! inspired a fall fair parade float in Tavistock, Ont.
+On the float, the girl whom the book was based on lay in bed while Robert Munsch read to her.
 The float won first prize.¹

 68. His favourite colour is black.